Pratiksha1661/OIBSIP/README.md

-# Oasis Info Byte Internship - Level 1 Task 1
+# Oasis InfoByte Internship - Level 1 Task 1

 ## Landing Page Project

 ### Description:
-This project is part of the Oasis Info Byte Internship Level 1.
-The task involves creating a landing page for a fictional company or product.
+This project is part of the Oasis InfoByte Internship Level 1.
+The task involves creating a landing page.

 ### Task Requirements:
-- Design and implement a landing page using HTML, CSS, and optionally JavaScript.
+- Design and implement a landing page using HTML, CSS.
 - Ensure the landing page is visually appealing and user-friendly.
 - Incorporate responsive design principles to ensure the page looks good on different devices and screen sizes.